3 on 3 Basketball Plays

 And, if you’ve got a clever basketball coach, you’re apparently going to play many small 3 on 3 games during team practices.

-People should stop looking at the pick and roll as a 2 on 2 actions.
+People should stop looking at the pick and roll as a 2 on 2 action.
 Why?

 Because the only good way to defend this action is to include a third defensive player and that means that somewhere on the floor we have an advantage in terms that our player is all alone or there is one player on defense guarding our 2 players on offense.